Superdiversity and Teacher Education

 Lilach Marom, Caroline Locher-Lo, April Martin-Ko, Monica Shank, Zhuo Sun, and Kwesi Yaro

-Guofang Li is Professor and Canada Research Chair (Tier 1) of Language and Literacy Education at the University of British Columbia, Canada.
+Guofang Li is Professor and Canada Research Chair (Tier 1) in Transnational/ Global Perspectives of Language and Literacy Education of Children and Youth at the University of British Columbia, Canada.

 Jim Anderson is Professor of Literacy at the University of British Columbia, Canada.